NativeScript/nativescript-app-sync/README.md

 tns plugin add nativescript-code-push
 ```

-> If you're restricting access to the internet from within your app, make sure you whitelist `https://nativescript-codepush-server.herokuapp.com`.
+> ⚠️ If you're restricting access to the internet from within your app, make sure you whitelist `https://nativescript-codepush-server.herokuapp.com`.

 ## Checking for updates
 With the CodePush plugin installed and configured, the only thing left is to add the necessary code to your app to control when it checks for updates.

-If an update is available, it will be silently downloaded, and installed the next time the app is restarted
+If an update is available, it will be silently downloaded, and installed.

-(so a cold boot, triggered either explicitly by the end user or by the OS),
-which ensures the least invasive experience for your end users.
-In the future we may add an option to reload the app instantly or upon resuming.
+Then based on the provided `InstallMode` the plugin either waits until the next cold start (`InstallMode.ON_NEXT_RESTART`),
+warm restart (`InstallMode.ON_NEXT_RESUME`), or a positive response to a user prompt (`InstallMode.IMMEDIATE`).

 > Also check out the [demo](/demo) for a solid example.